jacjae/hello-world/README.md

 # hello-world
-This is a hello-world repository to learn the basics of git
+This is a hello-world repository to learn the basics of git.
+I'm adding this line, to understand the working with branches.